Formas breves como oye, mira, diga expresan cortesía, contacto o atención.

 ..., la impresora no funciona bien.

-(Sorry, the printer isn't working properly.)
+(Sorry, the printer is not working properly.)

 Exercise 2: Multiple Choice